Blow in Insulation

 In my opinion the use of fibre insulation (Fibreglass wool or Mineral Fibre wool) and Cellulose as a blown in insulation is a bad idea for several reasons:

-- It's like cotton wool and will stick to anything.
+- The fibre types are like cotton wool and will stick to anything.
 So imagine trying to blow it into a cavity between two masonry walls.
 It’s going to catch on the rough surfaces and you’ll end up with a cavity that’s not fully filled leaving you with large air pockets containing little or no insulation.

-Today the use of mineral fibre is less common as a blow in insulation (although it is still used).
+Today the use of fibre and Cellulose is thankfully less common as a blow in insulation (although it is still used).
 Instead the most common form is expanded polystyrene (EPS) beads.
 In the past they were typically white but now they're normally grey.
 The main difference with the grey beads, apart from the colour, is they have a slightly lower u-value (lower is better).

 Advantages of blow in insulation:

 As I see it, there are many advantages to upgrading your existing home by installing blown in insulation (but not with fibre, cellulose or spray foam):

 - It’s a very simple and affordable way of improving the thermal efficiency of your existing home.
 Uninsulated walls can allow around a third of your heat to escape through them.